 A suspicion is a state of mind.
 It is different from knowledge or belief.
 It requires more than a guess but does not need to be sufficient to form a belief as to the existence of an event or circumstance.
-There does not need to be proof that a child or young person is, or may be, at risk.
+There does not need to be proof that a CYP is, or may be, at risk.
 However, there needs to be a factual basis for the suspicion.